 This program is rooted in extensive neuroscience research and the results can be nothing short of miraculous.
 In more than 60 certified centers it has helped thousands of residents struggling from dementia and other chronic cognitive and physical impairments to reconnect with family, friends and caregivers.
 Click here for the program’s website: www.musicandmemory.org

-Wesley Community Foundation accepts gifts that make an immediate or deferred impact on our mission and vision.
-Whichever program you select, we are sincerely grateful for your generous support.
+Wesley Community Foundation accepts gifts that make an immediate or deferred impact on Wesley's mission and vision.
+Whichever program you select, we are grateful for your support.

 An outright gift can be made with:

 Donate a car, truck, van, RV or boat to Wesley Community Foundation to help support the mission and vision of Wesley.

 Click the Planned Giving button below or contact Wesley Community Foundation to learn more about: